List of Hollyoaks characters introduced in 2014: Cameron Campbell

 Weeks later, Cameron returns to the village and convinces Peri to lure Leela to the cabin, so that they can "reunite".
 He also kidnaps Zack Loveday (Duayne Boachie), believing him to be Daniel's father, unaware that Daniel's biological father is actually Louis Loveday (Karl Collins), Zack's father.
 Cameron meets Leela at the cabin, and plots to murder her for cheating on him.
 Meanwhile, Courtney, Tegan and Peri go to the river, where Tegan and Courtney find a dead body, which transpires to be Celine's.
 Cameron hears them screaming, so he locks them in a nearby shack, while hinting to Leela and Peri that he has murdered them.
 Cameron then holds Leela and Peri hostage and confesses to his murder.
 He starts setting fire to the cabin so that the three of them can die together, but they are saved by Ste and Ryan Knight (Duncan James).
 After overpowering Ste, Cameron chases after Leela and Peri in the woods, where he is hit by a campervan driven by Mac Nightingale (David Easter) and Lisa Loveday (Rachel Adedeji).
 Lisa attempts to help Cameron, but Mac convinces her to leave him.
 Cameron is then arrested for committing seven murders, however is rushed to hospital for his injuries sustained by the hit-and-run.
 Courtney visits Cameron in hospital and allows him to see Peri, but only if he gives Zack's location.
 After Courtney refuses to let him see Peri, Cameron blackmails Lisa, forcing her convince Peri to visit in him prison.
 Meanwhile, Mac disposes of the campervan.
 Peri visits him and he begs her to stay in touch, but she refuses and cuts all ties with Cameron before leaving.
 In February 2017, Leela, Tegan, Courtney and Zack are informed that Cameron has been sentenced to life imprisonment for his crimes.

-Two years later, Leela and Peri decide to visit him and later informs to Courtney that she forgives him for what he has done.